 Transparency, a necessity for any organization, is easily supported with factual, prompt reporting.
 If there are internal or external questions about procedures, officials can simply run a report using data from the organization’s CAD or records management system (RMS).

 For example, fire departments can easily satisfy media requests about a fire call with a report detailing time of call, time of unit arrival, number of units and personnel, and total time on scene.

 Reporting can also support compliance with legal requirements and standards and validate funding requests for more units, personnel, or service hubs.

 If an organization is committed to improving performance, data can easily show what areas are lacking.
 For example, EMS leaders looking to speed up emergency response can review response and arrival times to see where changes need to be made.
 Similarly, PSAP leaders can review call-takers’ performance and dispatching capabilities to determine if personnel are working at peak efficiency.

 To some, data may look like nothing more than numbers, charts, and graphs, but it can help organizations overcome challenges, particularly where employees are concerned.
 First responders, whether in the PSAP or in the field, are an organization’s most important assets, and data can not only ease demands of their jobs, but also their well-being.

 Data can also lead to decreased costs, improved efficiency, and increased employee engagement.
 The overwhelming benefit for any organization, however, is the peace of mind absolute truth can provide.

-To learn more about how data can benefit agencies from the PSAP to the field, read our blog, How data can improve your PSAP.
+To learn more about how data can benefit agencies from the PSAP to the field, download our free eBook Transform Your Public Safety Agency with Analytics.